-DIY Vintage Wedding Stationery: How To Achieve A Trendy Rustic Vibe With Minimum Effort
+DIY Vintage Wedding Stationery: Trendy Rustic Vibes, Minimum Effort

 When it comes to getting hitched, Pinterest and craft blogs are every bride’s best friend these days.
 Why?
 Because creativity is such a big part of the process… and therefore so is inspiration!
 And at Create and Craft, we take inspiration very seriously… which is why we couldn’t wait to share this gorgeous kraft wedding menu project with you!
 If you’re planning a vintage wedding, and need to know how to add a trendy rustic vibe to your stationery, then this is the project for you.
 Check out Vikki Gorham’s kraft wedding stationery project below, and discover how a stack of kraft card and some careful snipping will enable you to create a simple yet beautiful set of wedding stationery that will have guests grinning before the canapes come out!

 Create your own vintage themed wedding stationery with ease, with a few papercrafting supplies from Create and Craft!
 This menu holder could also be used as a wedding invitation, or Mass booklet.
 Continue with the same theme to co ordinate all your wedding stationery/table décor!

 - Wet Glue

 - Foam Squares

 - Alphabet Dies